Ae3232/headless-cms/content/privacy-policy/_index.md

   is processed with Your consent, You have the right to withdraw Your consent at any time.
-The withdrawal of consent will not affect the lawfulness of its processing based on consent before its withdrawal.</p></li></ul><p class="western">Email Your request to data protection officer Dmitry Kurskov at <a href="mailto:data-protection-officer@scnsoft.com">data-protection-officer@scnsoft.com</a>.
+The withdrawal of consent will not affect the lawfulness of its processing based on consent before its withdrawal.</p></li></ul><p class="western">Email Your request to Our data protection officer at <a href="mailto:data-protection-officer@coteams.co">data-protection-officer@coteams.co</a>.
   We will respond to requests to access or delete Your Personal Data within 30 days.</p><h4><strong>Cookies &amp; Similar Technologies</strong></h4><p>We use cookies (small text files placed on Your device) and similar technologies to provide Our online services and to help